Robert McFarland, Sr. - Athlete

 During his Penn State career, Hager played inside linebacker as a sophomore in the Cotton Bowl.
 He also played in the Sugar Bowl as a junior.
 His senior season, Penn State defeated LSU in the Orange Bowl to finish their season undefeated.
 Hager was also a catcher and designated hitter on the Penn State baseball team, until he stopped playing to focus on playing football.

-One of his fondest memories is returning a fumble 80 yards for a touchdown as time expired against a “cocky” University of Pittsburgh squad during his freshman season.
-Another was hitting a home run in his last at-bat as a college baseball player.
 Although Hager has a hard time talking about himself, he believes that his high school coach Bob McFarland was the best he ever had, despite playing under Joe Paterno and Don Schula.
 He believes that his high school teams consisted of close groups of players who were always highly prepared for every game, and he gives full credit to McFarland.

 Hager recently retired and lives with his wife in Ft.
 Lauderdale, Florida, where he still participates in numerous sports activities including golf and bowling.